Denmark / Albany

 For more information, please contact the Parks and Wildlife Service Albany office on (08) 9842 4500 or the Water Corporation on 13 13 85.

-An alternative alignment is shown on map 8b via Lower Denmark Road.
+An alternative alignment is shown on map 8b via Lower Denmark Road and a the map can be downloaded here.
+Walkers should be aware of traffic in the area.

 The Torbay Inlet channel is rarely more than ankle deep, but it can be well over one metre deep during peak flows.
 For many months of the year, it is easily traversed, as a sand bar is well formed.